-“Joseph, her fiancé, being a just man, decided to break the engagement quietly, so as not to disgrace her publicly” (Matthew 1:19 New Living Translation).
+“Joseph, her fiancé, was a good man and did not want to disgrace her publicly, so he decided to break the engagement quietly” (Matthew 1:19 New Living Translation).

-One of the main characters in the Christmas story we must not overlook is Joseph, the husband of Mary.
+One of the main characters in the Christmas story that we must not overlook is Joseph, the husband of Mary.
 This was a young man who thought of starting his own family.
 He was engaged to Mary, a virgin, most probably from the tribe of Judah and the line of David like himself (Luke 1:27, 32; Matthew 1:20).
-But before Mary could move to his house for them to start living together as husband and wife, he learnt that Mary was pregnant.
+But before they could start living together as husband and wife, he learnt that Mary was pregnant.
 What!

 We don’t know how Joseph first got to know about Mary’s pregnancy.
 He could have started as a rumour or Joseph noticed some changes in Mary.
 But most likely, Mary called him and informed him that she was pregnant and explained the circumstances that led to it, which must have sounded unbelievable to Joseph.

-It must have been an embarrassment to Joseph.
-I believe he must have been greatly troubled.
-It appeared that his hope of getting married has suffered a setback.
+It would have been an embarrassment to Joseph.
+He must have been greatly troubled.
+It appeared that his hope of getting married had suffered a setback.
 What would he do?
-If he had probably discussed with some people, they would have given him different pieces of advice but all coming to the conclusion that Mary was a wayward girl and he must have nothing to do with her again.
-They could have advised him to pay Mary back by embarrassing her the way she had done to him.
+If he had discussed this with some people, they would have given him different pieces of advice.
+But they could all have concluded that Mary was a wayward girl and he must have nothing to do with her again.

-How does one believe a wife’s story that an angel appeared to her and told her that the Holy Spirit would come upon her, and the power of the Most High would overshadow her, and she would become pregnant and give birth to a child who would be holy, and be called the Son of God?
+How does one believe a wife’s story that an angel appeared to her and told her that the Holy Spirit would come upon her, and the power of the Most High would overshadow her, and she would become pregnant and give birth to a child who would be holy and called the Son of God?
 (Luke 1:35).
-How does one believe the story that after this visit, one just became pregnant without any sexual relationship with any man?
+How does one believe the story that after this visit, she just became pregnant without any sexual relations with any man?

 It must have sounded impossible to Joseph.
 Nothing like that had ever happened.
-He could have thought even if there must be such a strange pregnancy must why must the wife he wants to marry be the guinea pig?
-After much consideration of the situation, Joseph made up his mind about what to do.
+He could have thought that even if there must be such a strange pregnancy, why must his fiancée be the guinea pig?
+Joseph made up his mind about what to do.
 Going ahead with the marriage was out of the question.
-He had suffered enough ridicule.
-Apparently, he loved Mary, but the minimum he thought he could do to help her was to divorce her secretly.
+He loved Mary but the minimum he thought he could do to help her was to divorce her secretly.

-Matthew 1:19 says, “Joseph, her fiancé, being a just man, decided to break the engagement quietly, so as not to disgrace her publicly” (New Living Translation).
-The New King James Version says, “Then Joseph her husband, being a just man, and not wanting to make her a public example, was minded to put her away secretly.”
+Matthew 1:19 says, “Joseph, her fiancé, was a good man and did not want to disgrace her publicly, so he decided to break the engagement quietly” (New Living Translation).
+The New King James Version puts it thus: “Then Joseph her husband, being a just man, and not wanting to make her a public example, was minded to put her away secretly.”

-However, when he thought he had taken a final decision after a thorough consideration of the situation, there was a twist.
+However, there was a twist.
 Matthew 1:20-21 says, “But while he thought about these things, behold, an angel of the Lord appeared to him in a dream, saying, ‘Joseph, son of David, do not be afraid to take to you Mary your wife, for that which is conceived in her is of the Holy Spirit.
 And she will bring forth a Son, and you shall call His name JESUS, for He will save His people from their sins’” (New King James Version).

 What the angel said, in essence, was that Joseph was wrong in his decision.
-The angel’s narrative apparently confirmed all the explanations that Mary must have made to Joseph to convince him that indeed her pregnancy was of the Holy Spirit and not that she was unfaithful to him.
+The angel’s narrative confirmed all the explanations that Mary must have made to Joseph to convince him that her pregnancy was through the power of the Holy Spirit and not that she was unfaithful to him.

 Suppose you were Joseph, what would you have done in this circumstance?
 As said in Matthew 1:18, “before they came together, she was found with child of the Holy Spirit” (New King James Version).
 That’s not good news to any man who is engaged to a lady.
 It would destabilize him.
 The intervention of the angel confirming the woman’s defence may or may not help the matter depending on who is the husband.

 Suppose you were Joseph, what would you have done?
-Would you have chosen to divorce such a wife secretly or you would have exposed her to public ridicule to retaliate her action?
+Would you have chosen to divorce such a wife secretly or would you have exposed her to public ridicule as a retaliation for her action?
 If you had an angelic encounter as Joseph did, would the explanations of the angel have made you change your mind to divorce your wife secretly or even disgrace her publicly?
 What would you have done?

 Hear what Joseph did: “Then Joseph, being aroused from sleep, did as the angel of the Lord commanded him and took to him his wife, and did not know her till she had brought forth her firstborn Son.
 And he called His name JESUS” (Matthew 1:24-25 New King James Version).
-Verse 16 describes Joseph as the husband of Mary, of whom was born Jesus, who is called Christ.
+Verse 16 describes Joseph as the husband of Mary, who gave birth to Jesus called Christ or the Messiah.
 But Joseph was not the biological father.
-In fact, Joseph did not know her till she had brought forth her firstborn Son.
+In fact, Joseph did not have sexual relations with Mary until she gave birth to her firstborn Son, Jesus.
 In other words, Mary remained a virgin until Jesus was born.

-If I may ask again, suppose you were Joseph, how would you have handled a situation where you suddenly find a lady you were engaged to pregnant before you get married?
+If I may ask again, suppose you were Joseph, how would you have handled a situation where you suddenly find a lady you were engaged to pregnant before marriage?
 Matthew 1:19 says, “Because Mary’s husband, Joseph, was a good man, he did not want to disgrace her in public, so he planned to divorce her secretly” (New Century Version).
-Joseph didn’t want to humiliate Mary because he was a good man – a just man (New Living Translation), a righteous man (World English Bible), or an upright man (Bible in Basic English).
+Joseph didn’t want to humiliate Mary because he was a good man (New Living Translation), a righteous man (World English Bible), or an upright man (Bible in Basic English).

-Joseph, a good man, reversed his decision to divorce Mary secretly and obeyed the word of the LORD by the angel.
-Notwithstanding the stigma associated with such a pregnancy, Joseph took care of Mary.
-Despite the possible ridicule from the family and friends, Joseph obeyed God.
+Joseph, a good man, reversed his decision to divorce Mary secretly and obeyed the word of the Lord by the angel.
+Despite the stigma associated with such a pregnancy, Joseph took care of Mary.
+Joseph obeyed God despite the possible ridicule from his family and friends.

-When it was time for the census that Roman emperor, Augustus, decreed should be taken throughout the Roman Emperor, Joseph took along a heavily pregnant Mary to Bethlehem.
-Mary fell into labour in Bethlehem and was delivered of her firstborn Son named Jesus. “…And Joseph named him Jesus” (Matthew 1:25b New Century Version).
+When it was time for the census that the Roman emperor, Augustus, decreed should be taken throughout the Roman Empire, Joseph took along a heavily pregnant Mary to Bethlehem.
+Mary fell into labour in Bethlehem and gave birth to her firstborn Son whom Joseph named Jesus (Matthew 1:25b).
 But the baby was not his.

-Sequel to the death of Herod, Joseph again obeyed the instruction of an angel in a dream to return to the land of Israel (Matthew 2:19-23).
-Would you have obeyed or you would have said that you had already settled in Egypt and not moving again?
-Would you have been flexible in the hand of God or He wouldn’t have been able to make you change your decision?
-Would you have allowed God to stop you?
+Following the death of Herod, Joseph again obeyed the instruction of an angel in a dream to return to the land of Israel (Matthew 2:19-23).
+Would you have obeyed or would you have said that you had already settled in Egypt and not moved again?
+Would you have been flexible in the hand of God or would He have been unable to make you change your decision?

-In Matthew13:55, the people of Nazareth where Joseph and his family lived described Jesus as the carpenter’s son.
+In Matthew 13:55, the people of Nazareth where Joseph and his family lived described Jesus as the carpenter’s son.
 Joseph was a carpenter.
-Mark 6:3a records them as describing Jesus as a carpenter.
+Mark 6:3a records them as describing Jesus as “the carpenter, the Son of Mary.”
 Obviously, Joseph must have taught him carpentry.
 Although he was not the biological father of Jesus, he trained Him.
 He took care of Him.

 After three days, they finally found Him in the Temple, sitting among the religious teachers, discussing deep questions with them.
 Mary told Him, “Son, why have You done this to us?
 Look, Your father and I have sought You anxiously” (Luke 2:48 New King James Version).
 Joseph was a righteous man.
 He took a keen interest in the welfare of the child that was not his.